-Prior to entry to the school, the parent of each child completes a Health Form.
+Prior to entry to the school, the parent of each child is to complete a Health Form.
 This is reviewed by the School Nurse who is responsible for maintaining a list of children with medical conditions or problems.
-The Nurseshares this information where appropriate.
+The School Nurse will share this information where appropriate.

-Any child who has vomited or has diarrhoea will be sent home, and should not come back into school until they have been clear of symptoms for 48 hours.
+Any child who has vomited or had diarrhoea will be sent home and should not come back into school until they have been clear of symptoms for 48 hours.
 This is in line with Public Health England guidelines which state that '48 hours exclusion from school for diarrhoea and vomiting is recommended'.